 1. The Executive Committee will decide in any cases not provided for in law or in the Articles of Association.

-2. He can mean she in the context of this document.
+2. He can mean each other gender in the context of this document.

 3. The term "written" or "in writing" shall also include the use of electronic means of communication."